gaehlerm/SoftwareEngineering/README.md

 print(list(f['x']))
 ```

+As HDF5 is a binary format you cannot look at the data using a text editor.
+Instead you have to use the HDFview software, https://www.hdfgroup.org/downloads/hdfview/

 ## Databases

 Databases (DB) are used for big amount of data that you want to analyze but doesn’t fit into memory.
 Databases have a whole lot of different functionality that improves searching and manipulating data within the database.
 There are several vendors and different technologies.